Top 15 Nursing Trends to Watch in 2022

 • Consequences for violations of nursing law

 The Nurse Practice Act varies by jurisdiction.
-For example, in some states, NPs can open their own practices, and in others, they require more direct supervision by a physician.
+For example, in some states, NPs can open their own practices, but in others, they require more direct supervision by a physician.

 As a result, nurses who want to practice in a state other than the one where they were licensed sometimes face an uphill climb.

-The eNLC creates a more uniform standard in the states where it applies, allowing nurses to practice freely wherever the compact has been adopted.
+The eNLC creates a more uniform standard in the states where it applies, and it helps address challenges in nursing staffing levels as it allows nurses to practice freely wherever the compact has been adopted.

-Thus far, 36 states have adopted this legislation, and in nine others it’s either pending (Alaska, Illinois, Massachusetts, Michigan, Minnesota, New York and Washington) or it’s already been passed and awaits implementation (Ohio and Pennsylvania).
+As of January 2023, 39 states have adopted this legislation, and in eight others it’s either pending (Alaska, Illinois, Massachusetts, Minnesota, Nevada, New York, Oregon and Hawaii) or it’s already been passed and awaits implementation (Washington and Pennsylvania).

 People typically seek out those who they can relate to — this is also true with healthcare.
 Some male patients may feel more comfortable discussing specific health-related topics with nurses who are men.